katrina356/TitanicProject/README.md

 * Had lots of data
 * Historical reference

-Our assumption is that the model will predict whether someone would survive using demographics that include age, ticket class, and gender.
+Our assumption is that the model will predict whether or not someone would survive using demographics that include age, ticket class, and gender.
 We also analyzed other passenger demographics to see if they were an impact.

-As an example, someone who worked in the engine room would have a lower survivability rate than a passenger in first class because they were further away from the lifeboats.
+As an example, someone who worked in the engine room would have a lower survivability rate than a passenger in first class, because they were further away from the lifeboats.
 Another example is a passenger in third class has a better survivability rate than someone in first class, because the third-class passengers had the grit to survive a tragedy.

 ## Contributors